scholacantorum/public-site/concerts/carmina-burana/index.md

 **Fortune, Empress of the World**

 Composed by Carl Orff in the 1930s, Carmina Burana is a scenic cantata beloved by choirs and audiences alike.
-Along with Schola Cantorum’s performance, we showcase vocal soloists, _Crystal Children’s Choir_, two pianos and six percussionists.
+The work is based on 13th century manuscripts, written in Latin and German, which were discovered during the renovation of a Bavarian monastery.
+Along with the singers of Schola Cantorum, we showcase vocal soloists, _Crystal Children’s Choir_, two pianos and six percussionists.

 {{% youthnote %}}